aclarkxyz/data_coordinchi/READMEph2.md

 If the search was being performed on a database that did not include the new coordination layer for some or all of the content, the remaining molecules could be checked to see if they match the core InChI molecule description (i.e. with the bond disconnected and various other surgery performed): a match could be treated as a partial success.
 In this case it would match both _cis_ and _trans_ forms of the complex, because stereochemistry is not encoded.
 There are many other caveats, but the important point is that it would be possible to implement a fallback that operates at the maximum capability of the current standard InChI.

-It should be noted that besides handling metal complex bond types and higher valent stereochemistry, the coordination layer lacks two major features: proton standardisation and tautomers.
-While the algorithm used to create the coordination layer is extremely effective at disambiguating multiple resonance forms, it has a hard requirement that all atom-to-atom bonds must be indicated, including hydrogens (implicit or otherwise).
+It should be noted that while it handles metal complex bond types and higher valent stereochemistry, the coordination layer lacks two major features: proton standardisation and tautomers.
+The algorithm used to create the coordination layer is extremely effective at disambiguating multiple resonance forms, but it has a hard requirement that all atom-to-atom bonds must be indicated, including hydrogens (implicit or otherwise).
 This is a consequence of the empirical reality that organic chemistry has a number of reasonably well defined rules for how covalently bound molecules composed from a limited list of a dozen or so elements behave under ambient conditions.
 Once just a few more elements from the periodic table are invited to the party, these rules break down immediately and exceptions quickly become the norm.
 Attempting to derive a collection of tautomer rules that apply to compounds that involve a metal would be a fool's errand, and it would be equally futile to make any other kind of judgment call about how to standardise certain kinds of fragment patterns.
 The _DotPath_ approach is tolerant of a wide variety of opinions about bond type, but it takes as literal truth the atoms and their connectivity, as well as charge isolation within resonance islands.

 The coordination layer has a domain that is a superset of the organic chemistry realm at which the standard InChI excels, and so it can be used for the same purposes: with the caveat that proton and tautomer normalisation is not a part of the method.
 This can be an advantage for some use cases, where converting to some allegedly-equivalent form is not desirable.
 The coordination layer can therefore be used in lieu of creating non-standard InChIs which switch off these normalisation features.